camagaKhan/BigDataProcessingClimateChange/README.md

 # The Solution

 You have a folder called ```Data```, which contains the csv datasets used for this solution.
 You have AIR_GHG.csv and NASA_SurfaceTemperature.ipynb.
 These datasets are used.
-I might use more
+I might use more. these are now located in the ```Old``` folder.
+Any datasource I use are located in the ```Data``` folder.

-In the ```kafka-config``` folder you have the basic configurations to create topics and producers for Apache Kafka
+In the ```notebooks``` folder and the ```kafka-config.ipynb``` file you have the basic configurations to create topics and producers for Apache Kafka.

+In the ```climatechange.ipynb``` you have everything you need about the climate change polynomial regression. ```StreamProcessing.py``` which is located in the ```scripts``` folder has all the logic related to PySpark.
+You just need to run the climatechange notebook after the kafka-config notebook

 In the notebooks directory, the folder is split in to ```scripts``` (these contain the basic structure of the Stream Processing mechanism).
 You have the ClimateChange.ipynb and the temperature.ipynb notebooks.
-In the ClimateChange.ipynb we use the scripts to communicate with Apache Kafka and Apache Spark (using PySpark)
+In the ClimateChange.ipynb we use the scripts to communicate with Apache Kafka and Apache Spark (using PySpark).
+The clean.py contains logic to delete from the climatechange database. test2.ipynb is just a folder were graphs about emissions are plotted.
+These are the graphs I was familiarized with when I began this assignment.